jpdicarvalho/jpdicarvalho/README.md

-# João Paulo Di Carvalho
+# João Pedro De Carvalho

 ## 👨‍💻 About Me

 Hello!
-I'm João Paulo Di Carvalho, a passionate web developer with a focus on creating innovative and user-friendly applications.
+I'm João Pedro De Carvalho, a passionate web developer with a focus on creating innovative and user-friendly applications.
 I thrive on learning new technologies and solving challenging problems.
 Currently, I am honing my skills in JavaScript, PHP, HTML5, CSS3, and database management.

-- 🔭 I’m currently working on [Project XYZ](#) - Brief description of the project.
 - 🌱 I’m currently learning and improving my skills in [JavaScript](#), [Node.js](#), [MySQL](#), [React](#), and [CSS](#).
 - 💬 Ask me about web development, software architecture, and best coding practices.
 - 📫 How to reach me: [@jp.dicarvalho](https://www.instagram.com/jp.dicarvalho/) on Instagram.